 One day seminar about data, information, presentatons and many other topics.

 Do Not Erase: Mathematicians and

 Their Chalkboards, by Jessica Wynne (Princeton University Press, USA, 2021,

 A photographic exploration of mathematicians’ chalkboards.

 Older reviews can be found on the TUGboat contents pages.

-All discounts, except for Pearson's, are exclusive for TUG members in good standing.
+All discounts are for TUG members in good standing.
 The codes for the discounts can be found in the TUG members area.